johnnyreilly/blog.johnnyreilly.com/README.md

 This repo contains the source code for John Reilly's blog.
 It is published to two locations:

-- https://blog.johnnyreilly.com - which is hosted on Blogger and lived there for a long time
+- https://blog.johnnyreilly.com - the primary deployment of the blog to GitHub Pages using [Docusaurus](https://v2.docusaurus.io/)
-- https://blog.priou.co.uk - an experimental deployment of the blog to GitHub Pages using [Docusaurus](https://v2.docusaurus.io/)
+- https://icanmakethiswork.blogspot.com - the historic home of the blog on Blogger; lived there from 2012-2012

 GitHub Actions do the publication.